Interatomic potentials for platinum: Discussion and conclusions

 The capabilities of the new potentials have been evaluated by comparing them with two of the recently published and probably most reliable EAM potentials \cite{Zhou2004a,OBrien:2018aa}.
 Extensive tests have shown that the new ADP and MT potentials are more accurate than the EAM potentials.
 In particular, they cure some of the deficiencies of the EAM potentials, such as the underestimated stacking fault energies, the vacancy migration energy, and the phonon frequencies, as well as the grossly under-predicted melting temperature.

 Interestingly and perhaps somewhat surprisingly, the MT potential is at least as accurate as the ADP potential and even outperforms it for some properties (see Table \ref{table:table1}).
 The recently developed MT potential for Al has also been found to be at least as accurate as EAM potentials \cite{Stacking-faults_arxiv}.
 Remarkably, MT potentials have only 16 fitting parameters compared to 36 in the ADP Pt potential.
 This makes the MT model more efficient than ADP.
 On the downside, MT potentials are computationally slow.
-For example, MD simulations with the MT potential are up to a factor of $10^2$ slower than with the ADP potential.\footnote{The estimate is based on the LAMMPS implementation of MT potentials.} The cause of this slow performance is that the MT model includes an explicit treatment of the bond angles (section \ref{sec:MT}).
+For example, MD simulations with the MT potential are over a factor of $10^2$ slower than with the ADP potential.
+The cause of this slow performance is that the MT model includes an explicit treatment of the bond angles (section \ref{sec:MT}).
 Their calculation is performed in two nested loops over neighbors, whereas the EAM/ADP potentials use a single loop.
 The double-loop calculation does not cause a significant slowdown for covalent materials, for which only the first (or sometimes also the second) neighbors are considered.
 However, when dozens of neighbors are included, the bond-angle calculation becomes the computational bottleneck.

+Figure \ref{fig:Speed} presents a more detailed comparison of the computational performance of Pt potentials, including the two new potentials developed in this work and the MEAM \cite{Lee03a} and GAP \cite{Kloppenburg:2023aa} potentials from the literature.
+The plot shows the number of nanoseconds per day during MD simulations of a solid-liquid system ($10^4$ atoms) using different numbers of CPUs ranging from 1 to 64.
+The tests are based on the implementation of these potentials in LAMMPS.
+The ADP potential exhibits the highest computational efficiency.
+The computational speeds of the MEAM, MTP, and GAP potentials relative to ADP are approximately 1/3, 1/290, and 1/820, respectively.
+With an increasing number of CPUs, the speed gap between the ADP/MEAM and MT/GAP potentials tends to narrow due to the good scaling of the parallel implementation of the MT and GAP potentials in LAMMPS.